browserengineering/book/book/invalidation.md

 Click on this <i>formatted</i> <b>text</b> to edit it, including rich text!
 :::

-Let's implement `contenteditable` in our browser---it's a useful feature and also a good test of invalidation.
+Let's implement the most basic possible version of `contenteditable` in our browser---it's a useful feature and also a good test of invalidation.
 To begin with, we need to make elements with a `contenteditable` property focusable:[^other-values]

 [^other-values]: Actually, in real browsers, `contenteditable` can be
     set to `true` or `false`, and `false` is useful in case you want